Our Committees

 Outreach

-The Outreach committee manages the public image and brand of the Collective, as well as all external communications and promotional events.
-They are also responsible for recruitment and promotion for all events and ongoing CEC programs using campus and community networks (like tabling, emailing, class visits, and social media campaigns).
+Outreach manages the public image and brand of the Collective, as well as all external communications and promotional events.
+Through tabling, emailing, class/org visits, and social media campaigns, this committee is responsible for all recruitment and promo of Collective events and programs.

 Culture